tobjaw/distillation-automation/docs/03-hardware.md

 ### Heater
 The implementation of the heater is the most simple peripheral in the sense that it only requires [reading](@ref getHeaterStatusPhysical) and [setting](@ref setHeaterStatusPhysical) a single bit.
 However, there is some additional error checking by consulting the status of the attached security board, which blocks the heater, if not all security conditions are met.

-### Security Board
-TODO: list what security conditions have to be met